Getting started

 Key signatures

-Key signatures affect the way the rows are highlighted in the piano roll, but this can be disabled.
+Key signatures affect the way the rows are highlighted in the piano roll (but this effect can be disabled).

 timeline-key-signatures

-Apart from that, arpeggiators and a couple of other tools rely on key signatures to figure out the current harmonic context.
+Key signatures also affect note naming, and various tools like arpeggiators and the chord tool rely on key signatures to figure out the harmonic context.

 Reprise